 - Tape measure

-Free kimono sewing pattern
+Free scarf to cover-up sewing pattern

 Pick out your chosen scarf.
 Obviously this will come down to your own taste, but make sure it’s large enough to wrap all around your body.
 A super large scarf will give a flowy, oversized look.
 We used a rectangular scarf, but a square-shaped one will also work.